jordandarbyshire/amenity_detection/README.md

-# Object Detection for Amenity Detection
+# Using Object Detection to Classify Amenities in Vacation Rental Listings
-### Use of CNNs and transfer learning to detect objects in images for vacation rental listings
+### Use of CNNs and transfer learning to detect objects in images

 ![Optional Text](../master/images/project_overview.PNG)